The One-Straw Revolution

 The Natural Approach to Pastoring

 As I read his book, I thought a lot about pastoring.
 I sometimes wonder how much of our approach to pastoring has been influenced by industrial methods.
-I’m also struck with how much of New Testament speaks of ministry using farming metaphors like sowing, reaping, watering, harvests, and more.
+I'm surprised by how often the New Testament uses farming metaphors, such as sowing, reaping, watering, and harvesting, to describe ministry.

 We lose something when our paradigm for pastoring is industrial, and our focus is bigger, faster, and better.
-We could learn a lot of lessons from farming, including patience, humility, and a willingness to do hard work without guaranteed results.
+Farming teaches us valuable lessons, such as patience, humility, and the importance of hard work without expecting certain outcomes.

 It may be time for a one-straw revolution in pastoring.